-Summary: A tutorial about preparations you shuld know in advance and detailed steps you need to do to download and update to macOS Monterey.
+Summary: A tutorial about preparations and detailed steps for downloading and updating to macOS 12 Monterey.

 If you are tired of the frequent Software Update notifications, why not update your Mac?
 The old macOS obstructs you to test the added features of the new system.

 Moreover, if you insist on using the old OS (check all macOS versions), your Mac will:

 - Have a higher risk of virus or malware attack.

 - Stop working after some apps are updated.

 So, to enable your Mac to work properly even with performance improvements, updating to the latest operating system is imperative.
 Well, this post offers detailed steps about how to download and update to the latest system - macOS Monterey.